2024-25 Theater & Music Theater Season

 April 11-12 at 7:30 PM; April 13 at 2 PM

-A queer reimagining of A Midsummer Night’s Dream that centers process and joy.
+A queer reimagining of Shakespeare’s A Midsummer Night’s Dream that centers process and joy.
+This project aims to increase actors’ confidence as interpreters of Shakespeare by emphasizing physicality, voice, and energy.

 One-Night Only Music, Monologue & Dance Cabaret